-- Option #2: Pick Up a Map – Starting the week of March 15th, you can also pick up a copy of the Big Spring Scavenger Hunt map at the Huntsville Visitor Center on Church Street, at the Huntsville Museum of Art Academy, or at Earlyworks Museum.
+- Option #2: Pick Up a Map – You can also pick up a copy of the Big Spring Scavenger Hunt map at the Huntsville Visitor Center on Church Street, at the Huntsville Museum of Art Academy, or at Earlyworks Museum.

 - Options #3: Play from Your Phone – If you want to conserve paper, you can always use your phone or mobile device to follow the clues and use the map.
 It works great from our Explore Huntsville app too!

 * IMPORTANT NOTE: This scavenger hunt covers the whole of Big Spring Park, both the East and West sides – crossing Church Street is part of it.
 Please do not turn your kids loose in the park to do this without you.

 Tag Your Photos with #BigSpringHunt

 As you work your way through the clues, remember to take pics to commemorate the fun – tag them with #BigSpringHunt on social media and we’ll share them with our readers.
 Who knows?
 You just might win some cool local stuff too!

 Fun Facts About Big Spring Park

 While you hunt with your kids, sprinkle in some of these interesting facts about the park!

 - The Big Spring is the largest limestone spring in North Alabama, with its usual flow between 7 and 20 million gallons per day, depending on the time of the year.

 - Big Spring Park is named for a spring named “the big spring” by the indigenous Cherokee and Chickasaw.